 The bootstrap-servers command, can be used to prepare the new hosts that are being added to the system.
 Be aware of the potential issues with running bootstrap-servers on an existing system.

+'''

-kolla-ansible bootstrap-servers -i <inventory> [ --limit <limit> ]
+kolla-ansible -i <inventory> bootstrap-servers [ --limit <limit> ]

+'''

 Pull down container images to the new hosts.
 The --limit argument may be used and only needs to include the new hosts.